Named Tags Overview

 This feature is only available in NCache Enterprise.

 Named Tags is a feature provided by NCache that is an enhanced form of Tags.
 They associate particular information with the items in the form of key-value pairs at runtime.
 In the case of Tags, the keyword(s) associated with a cache item must be string-based identifiers.
 The advantage of Named Tags over Tags is that they do not have this condition for the identifiers to hold a specific data type, whereas, in Tags and Groups, the data type can only be a string.

-Using named tags, the user can provide a name along with a value to bookmark a cache item, and they are independent of data types.
-Hence, the user is able to store additional information of any primitive type along with the cache item and use it later for further operations.
+Using Named Tags, the user can provide a name along with a value to bookmark a cache item, and they are independent of data types.
+Hence, the user can store additional information of any primitive type along with the cache item and use it later for further operations.
 Following is the list of supported primitive data types.